Net of Taxes Meaning

 Significance of Net of Taxes Values in Various Business Events

 The importance of considering Gross and Net values can affect various business decision can be observed in the following business scenarios.

 Generally, all the goods and services offered by the businesses involve the levy of sales tax on it as mandated by the tax laws.
 Sales tax is an indirect tax on the income of the end-user, i.e. the burden of sales tax is generally passed to the customers by the companies by adding the tax amount in the selling price of their goods and/or services.

 Let us suppose, ABC Inc. sells artistic pen sets at the selling price (inclusive of sales tax @ 20%) of US $ 120.00 per unit.
 John bought 10 pen sets and pays the US $ 1,200.00 to the company.

-Since the selling price was inclusive of sales tax, the selling price of a pen set is US $ 100 and US $ 20/set is added as the amount of sales tax.
+Since the selling price was inclusive of sales tax, the selling price of a pen set is the US $ 100 and the US $ 20/set is added as the amount of sales tax.
 Due to which ABC Inc. is liable to pay the amount of sales tax collected by the company to the Government.
 The Company is required to separately show the sales tax amount in its financial statements as: